DCC-Lab/PyTissueOptics/README.md

 1. It is extremely simple to understand.
 2. The code is very clear, and only a few files.
+3. Can be used for teaching tissue optics.
+4. It can be used as a good example of object-oriented programming for those not familiar with it.
-3. It is relatively easy to modify for your own purpose.
+5. It is relatively easy to modify for your own purpose.

 The code is in fact fairly simple: